 Cultural Project

-Born within the office, this is a continuity programme developed to be presented and renewed every quarter of the year.
-The coordination of this project seeks to obey two major challenges, on the one hand, to exhibit works of art in places that were not designed for this purpose, seeking new ways to integrate the artistic object; and on the other hand, to use the theme “Nature” to guide the curatorial options, seeking to bring natural elements closer to the corporate experience of a large law firm.
+The project coordination seeks to meet two major challenges: on the one hand, to exhibit works of art in places not originally designed for that purpose, exploring new ways of integrating the artistic object; and, on the other hand, to use the theme of “Nature” as a guiding principle for curatorial choices, seeking to bring natural elements closer to the corporate environment of a major law firm.

 Values